 In the perfection of the word, there are, I have no doubt, truths and lights necessary for the critical circumstances, for the trying days, in which we are found, which God gave not to His servants at the time of the Reformation; truths which, at least, they made no use of, dragged away by the circumstances in which they were, and which, on the contrary, we could not perhaps pass by if we would ensure the blessing of the Church at this moment.

 The deliverance of Israel out of Egypt, Christianity, and even the Reformation, proceed directly from God and His work.
-It is God in the bush; Christ come from the bosom of the Father; the apostles sent of Him and filled of the Holy Ghost; Paul eye-witness of His glory; Paul and Barnabas sent from the bosom of the Church by the voice of the Holy Ghost; it is spiritual energy which, drawing its testimony from the truth already revealed, established it according to the measure of this energy and the gift which was distributed.
+It is God in the bush; Christ come from the bosom of the Father; the apostles sent of Him and filled of the Holy Ghost; Paul eyewitness of His glory; Paul and Barnabas sent from the bosom of the Church by the voice of the Holy Ghost; it is spiritual energy which, drawing its testimony from the truth already revealed, established it according to the measure of this energy and the gift which was distributed.
 I speak of the testimony itself, and not of the instruments or of the form of their mission.
-Luther and Calvin were raised up by God for a work which takes its rise in their faith by His grace.|| The reader will find, in pages 11, 12, and 29 of the *Address* of Paris brethren, their principles on this point.
-Here are some of them, which will make what is at the bottom of their thought understood:&#8212;&#8220;Thus spring up [say they] the living and popular professions of the Church, which are those of all its members, which answer to the actual attacks of infidelity, and resolve the difficulties of the time.&#8220;We place ourselves again on the ground of the *Reformed Churches of France.* We raise with our feeble hands the colours which drag in the dust.
-It is worth while to pick up this noble standard of our fathers, which is the standard of Christ&#8212;of Christ boldly and clearly confessed.&#8221;
+Luther and Calvin were raised up by God for a work which takes its rise in their faith by His grace.¦

+¦ The reader will find, in pages 11, 12, and 29 of the *Address* of Paris brethren, their principles on this point.
+Here are some of them, which will make what is at the bottom of their thought understood: -- <p>"Thus spring up [say they] the living and popular professions of the Church, which are those of all its members, which answer to the actual attacks of infidelity, and resolve the difficulties of the time. <p>"We place ourselves again on the ground of the *Reformed Churches of France*.
+We raise with our feeble hands the colours which drag in the dust.
+It is worth while to pick up this noble standard of our fathers, which is the standard of Christ-of Christ boldly and clearly confessed."

-{pb 93}
+{93}

 Now, a testimony born of circumstances is clothed more or less with the character which they imprint on it.
-We are bound to examine to what point it is the word of Christ&#8217;s patience.
-The elevated position, both in society and in the world-church which they who render it occupy, may be an element which has weight, looked at from the point of view of providence.
+We are bound to examine to what point it is the word of Christ's patience.
+The elevated position, both in society and in the world church which they who render it occupy, may be an element which has weight, looked at from the point of view of providence.
 God may make use of it, and even employ it to put in the shade and bury a testimony that possesses it not, and that because of its infidelity; and if God found it good to do so, His judgment would certainly be just.
 But this consideration says nothing as to the character of the testimony itself, and cannot act on conscience, although the fact might act on circumstances.

 It is evident this is a public fact, that the formation of free churches has been a result, a produce of the political movements of the day.
 The consequence has been that they have not extended beyond the sphere on which these movements have acted.
 The revolution of the Canton of Vaud produced a free church of the Canton of Vaud; the revolution of Geneva gave occasion to a free or evangelical church of Geneva; and the revolution of February is the cradle of the free church of France.